 5. “On page 7 it would be useful to present some information on the performance of the techniques and system that you mention here.”

-Response: Thank you for your comment.
-The authors have added several sentences discussing the performance of the mentioned methods to the manuscript, as follows.
+Response: The authors have added several sentences to further discuss the performance of those methods mentioned in the manuscript, as follows.

-Page 6-7, line 157-161, “For example, the results from a comparative study conducted by Levy et al. (2015) on the accuracy in various tasks and golden standards reveals that Skip-gram outperforms Glove in every experiment and is the winner in most of the tasks, especially on the WordSim Similarity dataset.
+Page 6-7, line 157-161, “For example, the results from a comparative study conducted by Levy et al. (2015) on the accuracy in various tasks and golden standards reveal that Skip-gram outperforms Glove in every experiment and is the winner in most of the tasks, especially on the WordSim Similarity dataset.
 Among these tasks, the best precision of Skip-gram is .793, while PPMI and Glove achieve the highest score of .755 and .725 respectively.”

 6. “On page 8 isn't it more important whether efforts like bSDD are complete rather than how long they take to create?”

-Response: Thank you for your comment.
-The emphasis of this paper is to reduce the reliance on human efforts in developing dictionaries such as bSDD.
-The author have revised the paragraph with several new sentences added to better describe the idea, as follows.
+Response: The focus of this paper is to reduce the reliance on human efforts in developing dictionaries such as bSDD.
+The authors have revised the paragraph with new sentences to better describe the idea, as follows.

 Page 7 and 8, line 174-195, “A popular solution to semantic interoperability is to develop taxonomies, ontologies or other forms of digital dictionaries that can provide machine-readable definitions of domain concepts.
 A plethora of such semantic resources have been developed for the highway industry.
-However, conventional development methods require numerous human efforts on knowledge retrieval, ontology construction and validation.
+However, conventional methods require significant human efforts on knowledge retrieval, ontology construction and validation.
 The pioneer in this line of research is the e-COGNOS ontology (Wetherill et al. 2002; Lima et al. 2005) which formulates the execution process of a construction project as an explicitly interactive network of the principal concepts: Actor, Resources, Products, Processes and Technical Topics.
 The ontology developers of this project reviewed existing taxonomies (BS61000, UniClass, IFC) and construction specific documents, and interacted with the end users to identify relevant concepts and their semantic relations.
 Industry experts were invited to validate the developed ontology through questionnaires on concept names and relations.
 Since the introduction of the high-level ontology of e-Cognos, a plenty of ontologies have been built for various aspects of the life cycle of a highway project, for instance, highway construction taxonomy (El-Diraby and Kashif 2005; El-Diraby et al. 2005), freight ontology (Seedah et al. 2015a), and the ontology of urban infrastructure products (Osman and Ei-Diraby 2006).
 Like the e-Cognos project, these studies also relied on domain experts for the construction of their semantic products.
 The limitation regarding time and labor costs of the ad-hoc traditional methodology has created a bottleneck to the progress in enabling semantic interoperability.
-In addition, the existing ontologies primarily focus on the description of concepts, the heterogeneity of concept names is usually neglected.
+In addition, the existing ontologies primarily focus on the description of concepts, and the heterogeneity of concept names is usually neglected.
 Therefore, research is needed not only to automate the process of formulating domain concepts but also to incorporate term heterogeneity into ontologies.”

 7. “On page 9 how do we know that the coverage of this corpora is sufficient and complete?
 How about terms from corpora in other English language speaking countries?
 Or corpora from countries which use languages other than English?
 Need to scope your work better here.”